 - Speak to your Assistant Head of Year and Head of Year and explain the issue, they will help you to identify what the issue is and support you to solve it.

 You are diagnosed with a specific learning disorder (for example Dyslexia or ADHD) and need help

-- Teachers will already be aware but you may be able to support them in supporting you – speak to Mr Jackson or Mrs Scott who will arrange a meeting with you and your parent / carer and put strategies in place designed to help you.
+- Teachers will already be aware but you may be able to support them in supporting you – speak to Mrs Scott who will arrange a meeting with you and your parent / carer and put strategies in place designed to help you.